keennathan/2024-apr-std-portfolio-T1A2/README.md

 ![landing page](docs/home.png)

 ### About Page
-The about page has a brief introduction about me that includes study history, some skills and other things about me.
-It has a link to my resume at the bottom and has a hover feature.
+The about page offers insights into my background, skills, and interests.
+It includes a link to my resume and features hover effects for engagement.

 ### Portfolio Page
-The portfolio page displays two cards with photo and links to other projects.
-The images have a animation when hovered over.
+The portfolio page showcases selected projects through interactive cards with project details and links.
+Hover animations add visual appeal.

 ### Blog List Page
-The blog page lists blogs on a panel with a photo for each, a date, who wrote it and the first sentence or two.
-They all link to a different page with the whole blog.
-When hovered over it scales up in size.
+The blog page lists articles with publication dates, authors, and excerpts.
+Each article links to a dedicated page with the full content.
+Hover effects enhance user interaction
 #### Blogpost Pages
-The blogpost pages are the full blogs that were listed on the blog page and it is displayed on a single panel.
-At the bottom of the panel it has a back botton that links back to the blog page.
+Dedicated pages for each blog post display the full content with a back button for navigation.

 ### Contact Page
-The contact page shows a panel with a list of input sections with a submit button.
-When the input sections are focused on it lights up from box-shadowing.
+The contact page features input fields for user queries and a submit button.
+Interactive styling highlights active input sections.

 ## Tech Stack
 In this website the following technology was used: